Hello! I’m Sylvie —

 CO-CREATION

 I create alongside nature and communities, inviting them to participate actively in the genesis of work.
 I believe that we learn best when we engage with one another and build on each other’s ideas and creations.
-I invite collaborations from people of all different ages, backgrounds and experiences.
+I invite collaborations with people of all ages, backgrounds, and experiences.

 CONTINUOUS GROWTH + LEARNING